 It’s important to live life, not watch it go by.
-According to Stats SA, the life expectancy of South African men and women has increased significantly over the last 16 years.
+According to statistics, the life expectancy of men and women has increased significantly over the past few years.
 The facts are clear, yet saving for retirement hasn’t increased on the priority list.

 Many employees relinquish the responsibility of saving for retirement to their employer.
 An employer can contribute (and essentially ‘look after’) employees’ retirement savings by choosing an umbrella fund investment for the company.

 You may feel that it’s difficult to save due to your financial situation.
 However, if you see saving as a necessity, not a choice, it can impact your savings approach.

 It’s beneficial for families to discuss their current financial situation, set objectives, and above all, be honest with each other.
 Work together; don’t suffer in silence.

 The reality is that sacrifice, discipline and an overall change in mindset may be needed for you to write your own story.

 Evaluate your spending habits and create a budget

 Keep track of how much money you spend every month.
 You may be overspending on items that you don’t need.
 Once you have an accurate sense of what you’re spending your money on, review to see where you could possibly cut back.
 It’s a good idea to draw up a budget.
 It can give you a good indication of how much of your income is needed for expenses and how much disposable income you have.

 Your budget can provide you with a good idea of your current financial situation and is the first step in creating a financial plan.
 Now, identify your goals and put a process in place to achieve them.
 Your goals could include saving for your retirement, your child’s education and possibly a vacation.

 Understand the options available to you